 However, take it with a grain of salt.
 The recommendations are based on the likelihood that someone with that DNA will have certain traits.
 It isn’t a guarantee.

-In the last part of our Vitagene review, we compare it to Nebula Genomics and other DNA testing companies.
 At Nebula Genomics, you can upload your DNA data for free and get an expanded DNA report.
 We use a process called imputation to fill in the blanks left by typical DNA tests.
 The result is a report with hundreds of traits and access to the Nebula Research Library.
 In the library, you can find the latest research and what it says about your DNA.

 Here is a comparison of Vitagene vs Nebular Genomics, 23andMe, and AncestryDNA: